-Although nearly a year old, all of the information in this article is still relevant.
+Although nearly two years old, all of the information in this article is still relevant.
 Testing your smoke and carbon monoxide detector is important; scroll down to find out how.

 Testing for both smoke and carbon monoxide alarms is rather simple, and staying on top of the devices is not too difficult.
 With some practice, and setting yourself up with reminders, your alarms will be operating properly at all times.